Review by Rob Walton

 According to Mark Evanier’s introduction, Kirby originally conceived OMAC as a new direction for Captain America.
 He had similarly conceived The New Gods as a new direction for Thor.
 Instead, he took both ideas with him to DC in 1970.
 In 1974 the cancellation of The Demon had left a hole in his schedule, so he dusted off his old Captain America idea, stuck a Mohawk on his head, mimicking the helmets of the ancient Greeks, and renamed him OMAC, an acronym for “One Man Army Corps”.

-Meet Buddy Blank, an even bigger nothing than Steve Rogers.
-When Buddy isn’t being ordered around at Psuedo-People’s head office, he’s being bullied, beaten, and berated by his co-workers and supervisor.
+Buddy Blank is an even bigger nothing than Steve Rogers.
+When he isn’t being ordered around at Psuedo-People’s head office, he’s being bullied, beaten, and berated by his co-workers and supervisor.
 For some reason though, Lila has taken a shine to him, but when Buddy searches her out, he stumbles on a part of the business no one is supposed to know about.

 Meanwhile, unbeknownst to Buddy, he’s been selected by the Global Peace Agency as the perfect candidate for Dr. Myron Forest’s super-cop program, Project OMAC.
 Without any permissions or notifications, Forest hooks Buddy up with Brother Eye, an orbiting satellite that rewrites Buddy’s DNA like so much computer code, transforming him into OMAC.